 Thus far all sovereignty is represented or understood to reside in the King or governments of any nation-state.
 This changes with the ratification of the Federal Constitution for the United States.
 Further edification on the people’s view of the transfer of sovereignty to the people of the United States can be found in John Jay’s opinion in Chisolm v.
 Georgia (1793.)

-The people’s first act as sovereigns of the United States of America is the ratification of the Federal Constitution.
-This was a necessity due the structure and requirements of any changes under the Articles of Confederation and Perpetual Union.
 While the Federal Constitution used the same nine State requirement to reach its ratification as the Articles of Confederation had outlined to accomplish it’s regular business, the Articles of Confederation called for the higher, unanimous agreement, to alter the Articles of Confederation themselves, as shown in the following block quotes:

 Articles of Confederation and Perpetual Union